thephm/microsoft_tech/planner/posts/Mastering Microsoft Planner Views with Board Charts and Schedule.md

 - **Advanced filtering** across multiple conditions
 - **Custom fields** for better task categorization
 - **Timeline view** for Gantt-style project visualization
-- **Workload balancing** tools for resource management
-- **Saved views** to quickly switch between frequently used configurations

 ## Conclusion

 Mastering Planner's different views isn't just about knowing where to click—it's about developing workflows that leverage each view's strengths.
 By understanding when to use Board, Charts, or Schedule view, you'll gain better control over your projects and improve team productivity.

 Remember that the most effective approach often involves switching between views throughout your project management cycle.
 Don't get stuck in one view when another might provide the perspective you need to solve a particular challenge.

----

-*Next week: Dive into our detailed guide on "Buckets, Tasks, and Subtasks: Building a Clear Project Structure" to take your Microsoft Planner organization to the next level.*